A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Big Game Shooting On The Equator

-Big Game Shooting On The Equator by F A Dickinson (1925).
+Big Game Shooting On The Equator by F A Dickinson (1908).
 Dickinson's approach is systematic, describing the haunts of each major species of wild game in East Africa including lion, kudu, oryx, eland and other plains game, particularly near the Guaso Nyiro and the River Tana.
 There is an excellent chapter on stalking buffalo.
-Kindle Version
+Free eBook

 William Henry Drummond

 William Henry Drummond (1845 - 1879) was the third son of Viscount Strathallan.
-He first visited Africa when aged 17, most of the related experiences dealing with a five year period ending in 1872 during which time the author lived among the local tribesmen and women.
+He first visited Africa when aged 17 and most of the related experiences in his book occurred during a five year period ending in 1872, during which time the author lived among the local tribesmen and women.
 He returned to Natal in 1877, joining the staff of Lord Chelmsford in the Anglo-Zulu war of 1879 and was killed at the Battle of Ulundi in 1879.

 The Large Game And Natural History Of South And South-East Africa